20 families traveling 2.5 months together to Colombia and Ecuador in an experiment in community and using the world as our classroom

 At Traveling Village, every family books the lodging that best suits their needs and budget.
 This flexibility ensures each family can find a space that feels just right for them.

-Each village includes a designated community zone—our heart of connection and activity.
+Each village includes a designated community zone.
 We encourage families to stay within or close to this area to maximize the experience, but the choice is entirely up to each family.

 The structure